mdp/bluemonday-js/README.md

 ----

-# Turning GoLang code into an NPM module with GopherJS
+# Turning GoLang code into an npm module with GopherJS

 Rather than write up a seperate blog post about this, I thought I'd just stick it into the repo to keep things simple.